MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/er-trace-reports-compare-baseline-replace.md

 [!include[banner](../includes/banner.md)]

 This article describes the first set of improvements that have been made to the baseline feature of the Electronic reporting (ER) framework.
-These improvements are available in Microsoft Dynamics 365 for Finance and Operations version 10.0.3 (June 2019) and later.
+These improvements are available in Microsoft Dynamics 365 Finance version 10.0.3 (June 2019) and later.

 ## Automate the setting of baseline rules